greghab/vantageProCodeRepo/README.md

 by serializing the data.

 ## What features does this Wireless Vantage Pro2™ ISS Product number:6322 possess?
-- Detachable anemometer provides wind speed and direction and can be sited up to 40 ft.
+- :key: Detachable anemometer provides wind speed and direction and can be sited up to 40 ft.
 (12 m) above the other sensors.
-- rain collector
+- :key: rain collector
-- temperature and humidity  sensors
+- :key: temperature and humidity  sensors

 ## Useful information from: Vantage Pro2 Wireless Stations Specification Sheet.pdf

+#### Page 1:

+- Wind sensor cable length
+ - Cable Length, Anemometer: 40 feet (12 m) (included) 240 feet (73 m) (maximum recommended)
+ - Note: Maximum displayable wind decreases as the length of cable increases.
+At 140’ (42 m) of cable, the maximum wind speed displayed is 135 mph (60 m/s); at 240’ (73 m), the maximum wind speed displayed is 100 mph (34 m/s).
+   -  :squirrel: When calculating the max wind speed for our random input generator, we need to factor in the cable length as a field.